 The other type of anaerobic fermentation as mentioned in the beginning is alcoholic fermentation.
 This type of fermentation is almost identical to lactic acid fermentation in the sense that it too has to start with the glycolysis process to get its initial starting molecule of pyruvate.
 The difference with alcoholic fermentation is that while lactate comes from a one enzyme reaction, alcohol starts with pyruvate and has to go through 2 reactions with two different enzymes to produce the end product of ethanol.
 During this process NAD+ is regenerated the same as lactic acid fermentation; as well carbon dioxide is a product.

 When most people think about this process of alcoholic fermentation they think about beer and wine and other types of, you guessed it, alcoholic drinks, but that is not the only thing this type of fermentation is good for.
 Without even knowing it, you might have filled your car up with corn.
-Corn you say?
-Yes corn.
+Many people do not realize the abundance of biodiesel in todays’ society.
+This is all another aspect of the fermentation process.
 The term alcohol doesn’t have to mean an alcoholic beverage, although yes alcohol is a massive use of yeast fermentation.
 Fermentation with yeast produces a byproduct called ethanol, and when you put corn into the equation and mix some things together here and there you get a fuel that certain cars can put into their tank to power their engines.

 Anaerobic fermentation in yeast needs the two enzymes pyruvate decarboxylase and alcohol dehydrogenase.
-These two enzymes are a two step process from pyruvate to ethanol.
+These two enzymes are a two-step process from pyruvate to ethanol.
 The first step starts with pyruvate and uses the enzyme pyruvate decarboxylase to get to acetaldehyde, an intermediate in the alcoholic fermentation process.
 During this first step, carbon dioxide is produced as a byproduct and is released.
 From acetaldehyde, with the addition of the enzyme alcohol dehydrogenase, the product ethanol is produced while restoring stocks of NAD+.